pdjr-signalk-plugins/pgn130316/README.md

    mapping using the PGN 130316 ```Temperature Source``` field value as a key.

-   Unfortunately, the mapping lacks comprehensive support for multiple sensor instances raises the possibility of data loss.
-   Inevitably, the system default mapping locations may not be to everyone's taste.
+   This mapping lacks comprehensive support for the NMEA ```Instance``` field value which is part of all PGN 130316 messages and, inevitably, these default storage paths may not be to everyone's taste.

 2. The PGN 130316 ```Set Temperature``` field is not parsed into Signal K.